 5 Methods To Make Your Tires Last Longer

-The tires are responsible not only for rolling the vehicle on the road but also for its fuel efficiency, overall performance, and safety.
-In addition, these can be a significant expense for drivers.
+Tires are responsible not only for moving the vehicle on the road but also for its fuel efficiency, overall performance, and safety.
+Tires can be a significant expense for drivers.
 Statistics from the U.S. Department of Transportation show that Americans spend about $20 billion annually on tires.
-This enormous amount could be optimized through at least 5 methods that would extend the tires' life while ensuring better value for money and optimal safety and vehicle performance.
-This section teaches you how to do this correctly.
-Let's take a closer look at the 5 steps to make your tires last longer.
+In this section, we will focus on five methods that optimize tires' life to gain a better value for the money you spend on them.

 • Make sure that the tire pressure after adjustment coincides with the norms recommended by the manufacturer

-Industry specialists encourage pressure checks at least once a month and every time before starting long trips.
-It is natural for the tires to lose some pressure for various reasons (osmosis, weather changes).
+Pressure checks should be performed at least once a month and every time before starting long trips.
 Checking and adjusting pressure is a must if the TPMS indicates pressure drops.
+Tires can lose pressure for various reasons (osmosis, weather changes, air leakage).
+Checking once a week when spotting signs of underinflation (soft or flat appearance) is also recommended.

-Tire rotation involves changing the position of the tires on the same axle or between axles.
-The process is usually done by a qualified technician and can involve various rotation schemes depending on the type of vehicle and tires.
-Here are some common rotation schemes to consider:
+Tire rotation involves changing tire position on the same axle or between axles in rear cross, forward cross, or X patterns.
+The rotation pattern depends on the type of vehicle and tires.
+The common rotation patterns to consider are:

-Pay attention to the following signs as they may suggest a potential wheel misalignment:
+The following signs indicate a potential wheel misalignment:

 • Uneven or rapid tire wear